Complaints and feedback about children and adults services

 Stage one: Local resolution

-Your complaint will be investigated by the relevant manager.
-You will receive a response within ten working days.
+Your complaint will be investigated by the relevant team manager.
+You will receive a written response within ten working days.
 If the case is complex, we will respond to you within 20 working days.
 We will keep you informed about the progress of your complaint and discuss any changes to the handling of your complaint with you.

-Stage two: Escalated response
+Stage two: Escalated response - service director review

 For further information regarding our complaints procedures, please see our customer feedback and complaints handling policy.